mgunawan92/Flask_Learning_Journal/README.md

 * Learning Summary
 * Resources to remember

-Additions are stored in local database file using Peewee ORM and displayed in blog style website.
+Addition to db are stored in local database file using Peewee ORM and displayed in blog style website.